lab-cosmo/librascal/docs/source/dev_guide/review_process.rst

 Once you have added something to the code base, please check locally if the tests pass.
 These tests include the code tests as well as the tests for code style as far as they can be checked automatically.
-You should also add tests for new functionality.
+You should also add tests for new functionalities.
 Likewise, if your changes break existing tests, be sure to update (not deactivate!) the affected tests so that they pass.
 The next step is to merge or rebase with the master branch (if you are unsure about which option, do not hesitate to contact us).
 If necessary, add changes to the code to comply